abbreviatedman/spellbound/data/quotes.md

 380
 00:19:44,499 --> 00:19:47,050
-Here, but when I go back, I can...
+Here, but when I go back, I can…

 381
 00:19:50,222 --> 00:19:53,340